An Unrecognised Paradox.

 Nutrients and toxins, and what defines, divides and unite these semantic opposites in biology

 There are two basic premisses that unites all schools of dietetics, how diet relates to disease and that is the concept of nutrient deficiency and nutrient toxicity.
 Because we need nutrients to survive and function properly, the first premise can be considered self-evident, a true axiom, and we’ll get to the specifics later in the coming sections of this chapter.
-However, the idea of nutrient-toxicity, that nutrients when eaten in excess behave like a poison in the body seems to be self-contradictory, since the definition of a nutrient is a substance that organisms need in order to live and grow while a poison is defined as a substance that can kill organisms or make them ill.1)https://dictionary.cambridge.org/dictionary/english/nutrient2)https://dictionary.cambridge.org/dictionary/english/poison In logical deduction this simple semantic contradiction is usually dismissed by applying a principle of toxicology that states that “it is the dose that makes the poison”, that getting to much of something good can make it bad.
+However, the idea of nutrient-toxicity, that nutrients when eaten in excess behave like a poison in the body seems to be self-contradictory, since the definition of a nutrient is a substance that organisms need in order to live and grow while a poison is defined as a substance that can kill organisms or make them ill.1)https://dictionary.cambridge.org/dictionary/english/nutrient2)https://dictionary.cambridge.org/dictionary/english/poison In logical deduction this simple semantic contradiction is usually quickly dismissed by applying a principle of toxicology that states that “it is the dose that makes the poison”, that getting to much of something good can make it bad.
 This seems to explain away the inherent contradiction in considering that nutrients can be synonymous with poison when they are in fact opposites by definition.
-The practical utility of this toxicology-principle is undeniable, however, like all other principles it is only true in a practical sense and is not meant to be taken literally and can definitely not be said to be a theoretical axiom.
+The practical utility of this toxicology-principle is undeniable, however, like all other principles it is only true in a practical sense and can definitely not be said to be a theoretical axiom.

 References [ + ]